Spring Decor and Decluttering Tips

 Deep clean your closets.
 Now is a great time to sort through your clothes and your child’s wardrobe and take out what doesn’t fit anymore.
 You can also take note of what your little people need for the following school year.

 Wash the bedcovers and disinfect the mattresses.
 Now is the time to wash those bed covers and spray down the bed mattresses with disinfectants like Lysol.
-Wash those comforters and pillows too, just use the gentle cycle or follow the care instructions.
+Wash those comforters and pillows, too.
+Use the gentle cycle or follow the care instructions.

 Other Areas

 Clean the washer and dryer.
-Clean your washing machine by using a specialized cleaner or by adding bleach and turning to the cleansing cycle.
-Wipe the inside and outside down, then pull it out a bit to clean behind and underneath it.
-(You may just find those missing socks).
-Clean out the lint in the dryer by taking a vacuum wand and getting down in the vent to take out the leftover dryer fuzz that goes beyond the filters on the top.
-You can pull it out a bit and get behind the dryer too, just be prepared to find a fuzz monster if you haven’t moved it in a while.
+Clean your washing machine with a specialized cleaner, or add bleach and run the cleaning cycle.
+Wipe the inside and outside down, then pull it out a bit to clean the back and underside.
+(You may find those missing socks.)
+Clean out the lint in the dryer by using a vacuum wand to reach into the vent and remove the leftover dryer fuzz beyond the filters on the top.
+You can pull it out a bit and get behind the dryer, too, just be prepared to find a fuzz monster if you haven’t moved it in a while.

 Reorganize those junk drawers and toss out things you don’t use or need anymore.

-Clean up your cosmetics and wash brushes and get rid of expired make-up and tools.
+Clean up your cosmetics, wash your brushes, and get rid of expired makeup and tools.

 Keep your drains flowing and smelling fresh by cleaning them out with drain cleaner or baking soda.
-Sprinkle a cup full of baking soda on top of your drains in sinks and bathtubs.
-Then pour a cup of heated vinegar (just place in microwave for a minute) down the drain on top of the baking soda.
-Let that sit for five minutes then flush out with warm water from the faucet.
+Sprinkle a cupful of baking soda into your drains, sinks, and bathtubs.
+Then pour a cup of heated vinegar (microwave for 1 minute) down the drain on top of the baking soda.
+Let that sit for five minutes, then flush out with warm water from the faucet.
 Voila!

 As a Southern gal, as much as I love springtime and opening up my doors and windows to let the spring air in, with that comes the itchy eyes and scratchy throats.
 Thank you, pollen!
-However, on low pollen days and when it is just gorgeous out, I’ll open up those doors and windows and let the sunshine in.
+However, on low-pollen days and when it is just gorgeous out, I’ll open those doors and windows and let the sunshine in.
 Ahhh… nothing like vitamin C to refresh the heart and soul.
-It decorates a home in and of itself, and brings happiness into the home – thank you, Jesus!
+It decorates a home in and of itself and brings happiness into it – thank you, Jesus!

 Now for the fun part!
 Here are five great ways to easily bring life into your home and spruce it up for spring: